OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation/java/Setup.md

 ![System vairable](SetupImages/JAVA_HOME.png).

-## Setup MAVEN
+## Setup Maven
  - Install [Maven](https://maven.apache.org/)

 ![Download Maven](SetupImages/download-maven.png).

- - Extract the Maven archive to a directory of your choice once the is complete.
+ - Extract the Maven archive to a directory of your choice once the download is completed.

 ![Maven](SetupImages/extract-maven.png).

- - Open the Start menu and search for environment variables,Click the Edit the system environment variables result.
+ - Open the Start menu and search for environment variables, click the Edit the system environment variables result.

 ![Maven](SetupImages/install-maven-edit-environment-variable-new.png).